An Unsuitable Attachment: Reception

 On publication after Pym's death, the novel was well received.
 The Washington Post said that "the publisher must have been mad to reject this jewel", and The New York Times called it "a paragon of a novel".
 The Boston Phoenix was less effusive, but noted that it was Pym's "quietness, of course, that makes her so very much an Anglophile’s cup of tea."

 Pym herself was not satisfied with the work; in a letter to Larkin, she later agreed that the lead character, Ianthe, was "very stiff" and that she had originally intended John to be a "much worse" character.
 Larkin wrote that he found himself "not caring very greatly for Ianthe...her decency and good breeding are stated rather than shown", and he further observed: "I don't myself think that the number of the characters matters much; I enjoyed the book's richness in this respect.
 What I did feel was that there was a certain familiarity about some of them; Sophia and Penelope seemed to recall Jane and Prudence, and Mark Nicholas; Mervyn has something of Arthur Grampian, and of course we have been among the anthropologists before.
 What this adds up to is perhaps a sense of coasting - which doesn't bother me at all, but which might strike a critical publisher's reader – unsympathetic I mean rather than acute – as constituting 'the mixture as before'."

 Connections to other works

 Pym liked to bring back characters from previous novels to make minor reappearances.
 An Unsuitable Attachment is particularly notable for this.
 It features appearances by or mentions of Harriet Bede from Some Tame Gazelle, Professor Fairfax and Digby Fox from Less than Angels, Wilf Bason from A Glass of Blessings, and several characters from Excellent Women including Esther Clovis, Everard Bone, his wife Mildred and his mother, and Sister Blatt.

 Pym re-used the characters of Mark and Sophia, as well as the cat Faustina, from An Unsuitable Attachment for her short story "A Christmas Visit", commissioned by the Church Times in 1978.
 The story was later collected in Civil to Strangers (1987).

 Adaptation

-The novel was adapted for BBC Radio 4 in 10 15-minute episodes in 2010.
+The novel was adapted for Book at Bedtime on BBC Radio 4 in 10 15-minute episodes in 1989 and was read by Penelope Keith.